Table of Contents

 - Family history of preeclampsia.

 - History of high blood pressure, diabetes, or kidney disease.

 - Blood vessel problems.

 How is preeclampsia diagnosed?

 During pregnancy, you should visit your doctor for regular checkups and exams.
 The doctor will check for signs of preeclampsia.
-This includes collecting your blood pressure and weight.
+This includes checking your blood pressure and weight.
 You also will be asked to leave a urine sample.
+Your doctor may also do a blood test.
 Other tests may be done to check your and the baby’s health, if needed.
 These can determine if your condition is mild or severe.

 Warning signs of severe preeclampsia may include:

 - Vaginal bleeding (sign of placental abruption).